Phi Beta Kappa at CSB/SJU

 CSB/SJU Chapter, Theta of Minnesota, established in 2009

-Our chapter at the College of Saint Benedict and Saint John's University, Theta of Minnesota, was established in 2009 and elected its first class of members in the spring of 2010.
-The Chapter holds an induction ceremony and banquet every spring around the end of April.
+Theta of Minnesota, our chapter at the College of Saint Benedict and Saint John's University, was established after delegates from more than 200 chapters and associations of Phi Beta Kappa voted to establish it on October 2, 2009, during their Triennial Council in Austin, Texas.
+Our chapter was the eighth Phi Beta Kappa chapter established in Minnesota and was named 'Theta' after the eighth letter of the Greek alphabet.
+The chapter elected its first class of members in the spring of 2010.
+Our annual induction ceremony and banquet is held every spring around the end of April.

 Criteria for Membership

 There is no application for membership in the Society.
 Students are elected by the faculty and staff members of the Chapter, based on criteria including a major in a field included among the liberal arts and sciences, minimum GPA of 3.65 for seniors and 3.75 for juniors, breadth and depth of coursework, and good character.

 Students have two occasions to be considered for election to Phi Beta Kappa:

 - at the beginning of the spring semester of the junior year, considering five semesters of grades

 - at the beginning of the spring semester of the senior year, considering seven semesters of grades.